 My summer role became a permanent one, which then became a supervisor role, and after 2-and-a-half-years, I then left Buckingham Palace to join the visitor experience management team in project managing the opening of the new Design Museum in Kensington, West London.
 I have now been there for a year and have enjoyed the opportunities that this has given me.
 What has been really important to me is that I enjoy waking up every morning going to a job where I have fun and am surrounded by a fantastic bunch of supportive colleagues and friends.

 Following my five years at Honywood secondary school, I have pursued a career in the football industry.
 To do this, I spent two years at Hedingham Sixth Form completing a BTEC Level Three in Sports, Development, Coaching and Fitness.
-It was my intention to continue my education after college as prestigious positions in football require a university degree.
-I chose to attend Solent Southampton University completing the BA Hons degree in Football Studies, which I highly recommend to anyone looking to develop a career in football.
+It was my intention to continue my education after college, as prestigious positions in football can require an undergraduate and postgraduate university degree.
+I chose to attend Solent Southampton University completing the BA Hons degree in Football Studies and then moving onto Middlesex University to study MSc Sports Performance Analysis.

 After Honywood, my A Levels included Government and Politics and Film Studies, and then I studied Film and Media Production at Sheffield Hallam University.
 It was a very practical course, and I was lucky enough to produce real short films screened at the cinema, but after I left, I knew I wanted to do more in the news industry.